 Lit professor and gambler Jim Bennett's debt causes him to borrow money from his mother and a loan shark.
 Further complicating his situation is his relationship with one of his students.
 Will Bennett risk his life for a second chance?

-Axel Freed a College Professor and very successful at his job is a gambling junkie who wins big but loses it all at the same time.
-He borrowed from his girlfriend, his wealthy mother and last but not least a Loan Shark from the Mob.
-It just gets worst for him because he loses all his cash each time and act likes it doesn't matter.
-Up until his Girlfriend decides to leave him, his Mom decides to disown him and the Mob wants to kill him Axel decided to get out pay up and stop before he is dead goes bust he decides to make a big score to win big and pay off everyone to stay alive and keep his dignity to come out ahead.
+Axel Freed, a College Professor and very successful at his job, is a gambling junkie who wins big but loses it all at the same time.
+He borrowed from his girlfriend, his wealthy mother, and last but not least a Loan Shark from the Mob.
+It just gets worse for him because he loses all his cash each time and acts like it doesn't matter.
+But when his Girlfriend decides to leave him, his Mom decides to disown him, and the Mob wants to kill him, Axel decides to make a big score to win big and pay off everyone to stay alive and keep his dignity and come out ahead.
 Written by